Chengdu-Chongqing dialect: Vocabulary

 As a branch of Sichuanese, Chengdu-Chongqing dialect is mainly composed of three parts: ancient Ba-Shu Chinese, vocabulary brought by immigrants in Ming and Qing Dynasties, and lingua franca of ancient China.

 Chengdu-Chongqing dialect is a branch of Sichuan dialect, which is very different compared with other Chinese.
 Yunnan dialect, which is considered very similar to Sichuan dialect, only shares 58.3% identical words.
 Sichuan dialect is also influenced by Xiang Chinese and Gan Chinese, the vocabulary of Sichuan dialect is very different from northern Mandarin, with only 47.8% similar vocabulary.

 Recently, many loanwords have been introduced to Chengdu and Chongqing from standard Mandarin and English.
-Meanwhile, new words are developing Chengdu and Chongqing, which then spread at a dramatic speed through China.
+Meanwhile, new words are developing in Chengdu and Chongqing, which then spread at a dramatic speed through China.
 For example, “雄起”(xióng qǐ) (meaning to "cheer up"), is a typical Chengdu-Chongqing word that gets popular in China, equivalent to "加油" (jiāyóu) in standard Mandarin.